 Episodes 8 and 12 also provide examples of factoring a transportation system.
 Loop transit or even subways can move 250 times as many people five times faster while using 90 times less energy than your car.
 That already far surpasses the 20× improvement we're looking for.
 But can it be done in real estate?

 Tesla Incorporated CEO Elon Musk has used factoring to disrupt the auto, aerospace and energy industries.
 As we'll discover in a moment, factoring is very popular in the software industry, where Musk launched his first two companies.
 But it's an essential tool to massively improve the performance of any industry, especially housing.

 A growing number of projects has even increased land values and incomes by healing past environmental harms.
 I'll discuss those in future episodes.

-Your teacher may not have mentioned how useful this could be in the real world.
+Your teacher may not have mentioned how useful this can be in the real world.

 So imagine you go to a store and you buy six 4-packs and six 3-packs of something.
 Now how many do you have?
 You could just do to multiplications and add them up.
-Six times four is 24.
-Six times three is 18.
+6×4 = 24.
+6×3 = 18.
 Then you hold those numbers in your mind and add them.
-18 plus 24 is 42.
+18 + 24 = 42.

 Here’s the recipe:

 Patterns are elements that repeat.
 So an element in math is a number or letter, and you'll find them in expressions like A×X + B×X + C×X. And as we just did with our packs of batteries (or what have you), we factored out that X.